johnr14/qmk_custom/README.md

 ## Info

-I don't want to remap layers on via, so I made all changes to the source code.
-That way, if I get an other QMK keyboard, it's going to be easy to use those configurations.
-For it to work, **layer 0 must not be changed from default US layout**.

-Maximum number of layers is 4 because the MCU in my version 1 is too small.
-And there is no choice other than disabling VIA and VIAL to be able to fit everything inside the limited MCU eeprom.
-This means that the GUI program will not work for quick configuration.
+The MCU in Q1V1 is small awith limited MCU flash.
+My system is Linux, so no Mac/Win things.

-For easy reminder, you can press XXXX to launch image viewer of layer image.
+TODO: For easy reminder, you can press XXXX to launch image viewer of layer image.
 For it to work, put the images in ~/.qmk/layerimages/keychron-q1_0-15.png

 ### Keyboard layout information :